ryansaballa/texostudio/article/this-is-my-first-rendered-article.md

 This is a second paragraph to see if the writing from Decap CMS gets rendered to the server.

 I am realizing that every time i add or update an existing article, i need to republish it.

+It goes back to the draft status after saving with the update content, then i manually have to publish it again, after setting the status to Ready.